hyperglyph/hyperglyph/spec/glyph_spec.rst

 - forms can have the headers 'If-None-Match', 'Accept', 'If-Match', 'If-Unmodified-Since', 'If-Modified-Since'
 - links can have the headers 'Accept'

-if the request data is a single 'blob' object, the client MAY send the blob contents as the request body, setting the appropriate content-type header.

-servers SHOULD handle arbitrary request data as if it were a single 'blob' object.

 servers SHOULD support HEAD requests, and MAY support OPTIONS requests.

 responses